DivergentClouds/metasubleq/readme.txt

 Macros:

  Square brackets indicate a macro
- A colon after the parameters indicates macro definition A macro may take an arbitary number of arguments
+ A colon before the name and after the parameters indicates macro definition A macro may take an arbitary number of arguments
- The format for defining a macro is [name param1 param2: code] To access an argument use its name in the code section
+ The format for defining a macro is [:name param1 param2: code] To access an argument use its name in the code section

  The format for using a macro is [name arg1 arg2]